 Should I Workout With Sore Muscles?

-If you’re starting to exercise for the first time or after a long break, you may have experienced sore muscles after a workout.
-This is also known as Delayed Onset Muscle Soreness or DOMS.
 DOMS is also a common experience for both elite and novice athletes.
 The feeling can range from mild muscle tenderness to severe debilitating pain (ouch).
 While DOMS is extremely common among people who exercise, the mechanisms, treatment strategies and the impact on athletic performance remain uncertain.

-So if you’re thinking should I workout with sore muscles, the answer is yes!
 However, care must be taken to vary the exercise intensity to prevent injury.
 It’s essential also to have an understanding on what causes muscle soreness, and how your body responds to it in order to decide the best recovery plan to take.
-Read on to find out more about what causes sore muscles, how to alleviate symptoms, how to prevent muscle soreness, and practical advice from an expert physio on the question that many have asked – should I workout with sore muscles?

-For athletes, sore muscles is most prevalent at the beginning of the sporting season when athletes are returning to training after a period of reduced activity.
+For athletes, DOMS is most prevalent at the beginning of the sporting season when athletes are returning to training after a period of reduced activity.
 It is also common when athletes are first introduced to certain types of activities, regardless of the time of year.
 Eccentric activities, which involve lengthening a muscle while it is under tension, induce micro-injury at a greater frequency and severity than other types of muscle actions.
 The intensity and duration of exercise are also important factors in DOMS onset.

 There are several theories that can be attributed to the cause of sore muscles:

-1. Lactic Acid Theory – This theory suggests that the accumulation of lactic acid in muscles during exercise causes sore muscles after a workout.
+1. Lactic acid theory - This theory suggests that the accumulation of lactic acid in muscles during exercise causes sore muscles after a workout.

 2. Muscle spasm theory - This theory suggests that muscle spasms or cramps cause DOMS.